mprenditore/markdown-cv/index.md

 __DevOps Architect (Lead)__, Arringo, Malta

 - Refactor the CI/CD utilizing Ansible, Terraform and GitLab CI
-- Optimize K8s deployment and resource allocation
+- Optimize K8s deployment and resource allocation cutting on the size of the cluster by 50% while keeping space to add more pods
-- Maintain and optimize the existing infrastructure
+- Maintain and optimize the existing infrastructure correctly sizing the instances to cut down costs by 30%
-- Create a new infrastructure on AWS from scratch via IaC where to migrate the old one
+- Create a new infrastructure on AWS from scratch via IaC where to migrate the old one reducing the cost by 70%
-- Setup monitoring
+- Setup monitoring from scratch
 - Coordinate work with developers to improve their workflow
-- Create and optimize docker images for CI/CD and developers
+- Create and optimize docker images for CI/CD and developers, reducing size by over 70%

 `2018/07 - 2019/03`
 __Senior DevOps Engineer__, JackpotJoy Group, Malta

 - Containerization of services on OpenShift
-- Improving the monitoring infrastructure
+- Improving the monitoring infrastructure reducing by 50% the amount of bouncing alerts and introduced custom HAProxy zabbix template
 - Refactoring and development of Ansible playbooks
 - Helping Junior DevOps on daily task to improve productivity